-Further Course Details (the fine print... please do read!!):
+Further Important Course Details (the fine print... please do read!!):

 Department's Policy on Grade Distributions & Scaling: In order to reduce grade inflation and maintain equity across multiple course sections, Psychology courses are required to comply with departmental norms regarding grade distributions.
 The mean grade in a 100/200-level class is 67 for a "good" class, 65 for an "average" class, and 63 for a "weak" class (SD = 14).
-Scaling will be used in order to comply with these norms; grades may be scaled up or down as necessary by the instructors or department.
+Scaling will be used in order to comply with these norms; grades may be scaled up or down as necessary by instructors or the department.
 Irrespective of scaling, resulting marks always depend on students' mastery of course material relative to their peers.

-Make-Up Assessments: Students unable to make a deadline or write an exam due to a serious medical problem, court appearance, or death in immediate family will be given the opportunity to make up the assessment provided that their reason for missing the exam/assessment is supported by their Faculty Academic Advising Office.
-You will likely be asked to provide signed letter from the appropriate professional, before or no later than 2 working days after the deadline or exam date, on letterhead with the name, address, and phone number of the letter writer, that states: "Due to [legitimate reason], [your name] could not write the exam scheduled for [time & date]."
-In the case of a medical reason, the statement: "In my opinion, the medical problem was so severe that [your name] would have been incapable of writing the exam" should be added.
-The UBC Health Services will not provide letters so the student should use their private physician.
-Please ensure you contact your advisor in the first instance rather than the instructor, as you will be redirected to Advising which could delay the process.
+Make-Up Assessments: Students unable to meet a deadline or sit an exam due to a serious medical problem, court appearance, or death in immediate family will be given the opportunity to make up the assessment.
+Wherever possible, they should provide their academic advisor a signed letter from the appropriate professional, before (or no later than 2 working days after) the deadline or exam date, on letterhead with the name, address, and phone number of the letter writer, that states: "Due to [legitimate reason], [name] could not write the exam scheduled for Psyc101 on [time & date]."
+In the case of a medical reason, it is advised the statement: "In my opinion, the medical problem would have made [name] incapable of writing the exam" be added.
+The UBC Health Services will not provide letters so the student should see their private physician.
+For first occurrences of an acute illness likely to be quickly resolved without seeing a health professional, students may directly apply to the instructor with a self-declaration form.
+Further information and policies can be found in the UBC Calendar.

-Marking: If you have what you perceive to be an error in marking on your test or paper, you may apply in email to the Instructor within two days the work was handed back for a re-marking of your entire test or paper.
-Your request must detail why you believe the test or paper should be re-marked.
-If your request is approved, your work will be independently re-marked and the latter grade (whether lower or higher than the original) will be retained.
+Remarking Appeals: If you have what you perceive to be an error in marking on any assessment, you may apply in email to the Instructor within two days the work was handed back for a re-marking of your entire assessment.
+Your request must detail why you believe the assessment be re-marked.
+If your request is approved, your work will be independently remarked and the latter grade (whether lower or higher than the original) will be retained.